hsachinraj/Azurelabs/README.md

    <img src="images/9.png">

 7. Now let's go and see if the release has started to deploy on to Azure App Service.

+## Continuous Deployment

+We are using Infrastructure as a Code in our release pipeline which provides the required infra on Azure Environment during the deployment phase.
+You can notice it by logging into [Azure Portal](https://portal.azure.com)

+Once the release is successful, you can login to azure and check a **Resource Group** with the name **AspDotNet** would have got created.
+It's associated with few other resources like **SQL server, SQL DB, WebApps** etc.